spryker/spryker-docs/docs/scos/dev/guidelines/security-guidelines.md

     link: docs/scos/dev/guidelines/project-development-guidelines.html
 ---

-This document describes the guidelines for securing your customers' and partners' data.

-> Cloud topics related to the configuration infrastructure (like AWS) for customers have been managed by Spryker and not described in the document
+This document describes the guidelines for securing your customers' and partners' data on the application level.
+In PaaS and PaaS+ environments, infrastructure security measures are implemented by default, and they are not described in this document.

 ## Passwords